Voynich Manuscript — Shiny Side Out

 Consistent across all 98 folios — mirrors medieval herbal conventions

 ¶1Name paragraphBegins with tall gallows glyph.
 Always the shortest — 1–2 lines.
-Hypothesis: the plant name and synonyms.
+Opens with llos-/llor- name-marker prefix.
+Second token = unique plant name per folio.

 Consistency Measures